Thursday Evenings and Saturday mornings

 Announcing Upcoming Social Skills Series

 What are social skills?

-Social skills are the skills that are needed to interact and communication with others daily.
-The foundational skills of social skills include: play, self-regulation, planning, expressive and receptive language, attention and concentration.
+Social skills are the skills that are needed to interact and communicate with others daily.
+The foundational skills of social skills include play, self-regulation, planning, expressive and receptive language, attention, and concentration.

 Social Skill Group Benefits

 Social skill groups can help kids develop and practice important life skills including how to establish and maintain positive relationships and conversations with peers and adults.

 How do I know if my child has difficulties with social skills?
 They might exhibit the following:

 - Avoids eye contacts or stares individuals fixedly

 - Unable to take turns communicating with partners